Patrick Tse: Biography

 He stopped acting in the 1990s after immigrating to Canada, but returned to acting in 1999.

 In 2022, Tse won his first ever Best Actor award from the Hong Kong Film Critics Society for the movie Time.

 Filmography

 Films

 This is a partial list of films.

 Television

 Personal life

 In 1974, Tse married Zhen Zhen (甄珍 (甄珍)), a Beijing-born Taiwanese actress, but they divorced in 1978.

 Tse's second wife was Deborah Lee (狄波拉), a Hong Kong actress.
 They have two children, Hong Kong actor-singer Nicholas Tse and actress and model Jennifer Tse.
-Tse and his family lived in Vancouver after his retirement from acting, but his family has since returned to Hong Kong.
-In 1996, Tse divorced Deborah Lee.
-In 2005, Tse's girlfriend is Coco, Shanghai girl who is 49 years his junior.
-Tse and Coco previously broke up in late 2017 and had since got back together again in late 2018.
+Tse and his family lived in Vancouver after his retirement from acting, but they have since returned to Hong Kong.
+In 1996, Tse divorced Lee.
+In 2005, Tse began a relationship with Coco, a Shanghai native who is 49 years his junior.
+Tse and Coco previously broke up in late 2017 and got back together again in late 2018.